Visitors enjoy inscriptions and petroglyphs along the trail.

 El Morro is Spanish for “the headland” or “the bluff.”

 What are the hours?

 The hours vary by the season.
 Please see the Operating Hours and Seasons page for the most up-to-date information.

 How much does it cost to visit El Morro?

 There is no entrance fee.
 As of April 2013, El Morro National Monument is now fee free.

 How far is El Morro from Albuquerque?

 About a two-hour drive.
 Go to the Directions page for more information.

 Does El Morro have a campground?

 Yes.
-The campground currently has eight sites which can accommodate small RV’s and tents.
-(Nine sites will be available once renovations are completed in 2011).
+The campground has nine sites which can accommodate small RV’s and tents.
 No RV hook-ups are available, but the campground has water spigots for campers to use.
 These spigots are turned off during the winter months.
-The campground fee is $5.00 per night when the water is on and free during the winter when the water is turned off.
+There is no fee for camping.

 How long is the trail?